Bumble Bee Vs Honey Bee Vs Wasp

 1. Try to avoid disturbing them.

 2. Don’t run when they see you.
 Because wasps or bee swarms can be dangerous.
-They can attack you if you start running suddenly when passing their nest.
+They can attack you if you suddenly start running when passing their nest.

-3. If you are a beekeeper try to wear protective gear during a hive inspection
+3. If you are a beekeeper, try to wear protective gear during a hive inspection.

 4. Make sure to select the right time for hive inspection.
+It is to make sure bees are in good mood to welcome you for inspection.

-5. For beehive removal call an expert beekeeper or pest control specialist.
+5. For beehive removal, call an expert beekeeper or pest control specialist.
 Don’t approach a beehive without any prior knowledge.

 What To Do If You Get Stung By A Bee or Wasp?